 This flat rate may be levied even if actual operating costs and other services expenses are lower than this rate.
 Conversely, if actual operating costs and other services expenses are higher than this rate, the excess will be borne by the Management Company.
+These operating costs and other services expenses are used to cover :

 - Fund registration and listing fees

-- Customer and distributor information expenses
+- Customer and distributor information expenses •

 - Data fees

 - Custodian fees, legal fees, audit fees, tax fees, etc.

 - Regulatory compliance and reporting costs

 - Operating expenses

 - Costs linked to customer knowledge